 “I’ll save the details for later, but to run things along, we were married 30 years ago in 1988.
 Our first son, Charles Jeong-Espinosa, arrived not much later in 1990.
 We have always been very proud of our boy, and miss him very much, even though we have not given up hope on finding him.”

 He gestured to Charlie’s portrait, which occupied a front-row seat next to his other siblings.
-Mike sat on the other side of the aisle, next to Xiyuan—or he would if he weren’t at the podium—and the Jeong-Espinosas sat on the right side, by no prior organizational rule, with the Lius on the left.
+Mike sat on the other side of the aisle, next to Xiyuan—when he wasn’t at the podium—and the Jeong-Espinosas sat on the right side, by no prior organizational rule, with the Lius on the left.
 Mike was the exception.

 “She is also survived by her grandson Jasper Jeong-Espinosa, and, of course, her husband,”—he pointed to himself before deciding to clarify for formality’s sake—“Michael Jeong.”